gary-archer/oauth.apisample.nodejs/README.md

 ```

 By default, SSL trust is managed by setting a `NODE_EXTRA_CA_CERTS` environment variable.\
-This points to the development root CA downloaded to `./certs/authsamples-dev.ca.crt`.\
-If you have an existing trust file, you will need to the add this certificate to it.
+Alternatively you can configure [Node.js SSL trust](https://apisandclients.com/posts/developer-ssl-setup#trusting-a-root-certificate-in-nodejs-apis) for the root CA at `./certs/authsamples-dev.ca.crt`.

 ### Test the API